- Elegant body

 Optional are two dozen sensors that handle everything from self-parking to long-range radar to a surround-view camera system.

-Additional options include active lane control, adaptive cruise control, and various advanced semi-autonomous features that warn drivers of forward and rear cross-traffic impediments.
+Additional options include active lane control, adaptive cruise control, and various advanced features that warn drivers of forward and rear cross-traffic impediments.
 A useful feature for city dwellers is an exit system that alerts passengers to vehicles driving by so they don’t open their doors.

 2020 Audi A7